freerange/site/soups/weeknotes/week-918-and-919.snip.markdown

 Week 918 & 919
 ========

-Weeks beginning Monday, 17th and 24th August 2026.
+Weeks beginning Monday, 17th and Monday, 24th August 2026.

 The last few weeks have been a bit of a blur for me.
 We've been thin on the ground at times due to the school holiday effect with both [Chris L] and [Chris R] being variously away on holiday or having child-care commitments.
 I've had intermittent dental pain and lots of disruption from building work, culminating in a new water supply connection where the contractors managed to split the 80+ year-old cast iron-water main outside my house!